usemodj/angular-electron/README.md

-# Angular 2 electron app featuring webpack
+# Angular 2 electron starterkit featuring webpack

-A working demo of [electron] with [angular2] using [Webpack], [ngrx] and [material2]
+A working demo of [electron] with [angular] using [Webpack], [ngrx] and [material2]

-This is a demo of oauth with github using angular 2 and electron.
-It uses redux to manage state.
+This is a starter of angular (2 and above) and electron.
+Its a demo of oauth with github using angular and electron.
+It uses [ngrx] to manage state.
 You should create a config file as following :

 ```javascript
 {